Farlingaye High School – Curriculum Statement

 We intend that our curriculum will ensure the following:

-- Students’ needs are paramount in the day-to-day designing and implementation of the curriculum, and we are very effective in establishing these needs
+- Students’ needs are key to the day-to-day designing and implementation of the curriculum, and we are very effective in establishing these needs

 - Students develop skills that are essential for adult life, including literacy and numeracy skills.
 All students must be able to read for meaning and inference, and must have effective writing skills, at least at a basic level.
-All students must be able to make basic calculations, including in situations where numbers are embedded within ‘real-life’ situations and problems.
+All students must be able to make basic calculations, including in situations where numbers are built into ‘real-life’ situations and problems.

 - Students are enabled to be good lifelong learners, so that, after they leave school, they can be successful within a full range of contexts, including those that are unfamiliar to them